XML is a text-centric markup language derived from Standard Generalized Markup Language (SGML).

 DITA’s features include:

-• Modularity: With modular document development, topics can be re-used and any group of topics or elements can be treated as a modular document component.
+- With modular document development, DITA topics can be re-used and any group of topics or elements can be treated as a modular document component.
 Instead of being created as one document, a large manual can be designed as a collection of different modules, and those modules can be arranged into different configurations to create different manuals.
 Modular manuals are easier to maintain and can be produced with efficiency.

-• Structured authoring: Defines and enforces consistent organization of information, which reduces authoring time and increases analysis time.
+- Defines and enforces consistent organization of information, which reduces authoring time and increases analysis time.

-• Information typing: Information is structured by topics with content models appropriate to the nature of the content.
+- Information is structured by topics with content models appropriate to the nature of the content.
 The three basic DITA information types are concept, task, and reference.

-• Minimalism: an approach that presents the reader with the smallest amount of information necessary to achieve the reader’s goals.
+- An approach that presents the reader with the smallest amount of information necessary to achieve the reader’s goals.
 The needs of the reader (or the learner), and not the system being documented, guide the information architecture and the writing style.

-• Topic: Provides a generic structure for information
+- Topic: Provides a generic structure for information

-• Concept: Contains background information and examples
+- Concept: Contains background information and examples

-• Task: Includes procedures
+- Task: Includes procedures

-• Reference: Describes commands, parameters, and other features
+- Reference: Describes commands, parameters, and other features

 DITA Implementations